List of former Catholics: The Church of Jesus Christ of Latter-day Saints

+Individuals who converted to other religions

+God-Believers

-The gottgläubig movement was an officially sanctioned unorganised religion in Nazi Germany.
-Several prominent Nazi leaders started leaving their Catholic or Protestant churches over the course of 1936 as an act of political protest after a gradual worsening of relations with the churches, whom they accused of meddling in Germany's internal affairs.
-The Gottgläubigen stressed they still believed in a creator-God who guided the German nation, and rejected atheism and irreligion.
-The movement disappeared shortly after World War II.
+The 'God-believers' (Gottgläubig) movement was an unofficial and unorganised religion in Nazi Germany.
+Most of the top Nazi leaders had already disaffiliated before the Nazi seizure of power, but even some of the lower ranking Nazi bureaucrats and representatives began disaffiliating from the Catholic and Lutheran Churches over the course of the 1930s as a direct result the gradual worsening of relations with the churches, whom they accused of meddling in Germany's political affairs.
+These people stressed they still believed in a creative power who guided the German nation and rejected atheism.
+However, the movement disappeared shortly after World War II, and was last referenced in Allied occupation documents in 1946.